mouseless/mouseless.codes/services.md

 We offer our expertise through the software increments we develop.

-As a software development collective, we basically work on a __time & materials__ basis.
-We work as __a self managing team__ with a single point of contact assigned to you.
+As a software development collective, we work on a __time & materials__ basis.
+We work as __a self-managing team__ with a single point of contact assigned to you.

-Within this model we position ourselves as an __IT staff augmentation__ service, where we take the full responsibility of software system(s) that you prefer to be dealt with externally so that you keep your focus on your core business concerns.
+Within this model we position ourselves as an __IT staff augmentation__ service provider, where we take the full responsibility of software system(s) that you prefer to be dealt with externally so that you keep your focus on your core business concerns.

 ## Custom Software Development